Research networks: Call for applications

 - The research network shall in contacts with Circus inform about how the network develops and significant outputs such as publications, research applications, and the like.

 - The research network shall inform Circus of significant changes in the focus and composition of the research network.

 - A brief scientific and financial final report must be submitted to Circus no later than three months after the end of the grant (31 May 2023 for networks awarded support this time).

 Preparation and decision

-Applications will be assessed by two external reviewers.
+Applications will be assessed by between two and four external reviewers.
 They will independently each identify a top tier of up to six applications they consider should be considered being awarded support.
-In a second stage, the research director of Circus will prepare and present a proposal to the Circus board.
+In a second stage, the research director of Circus have a meeting with the reviewers where all applications are discussed and assessed.
+The research director will then prepare and present a proposal to the Circus board.
 This proposal will be based on the assessment of the reviewers with a focus on obtaining an overall broad composition of research networks.
 Decisions on support are made by the Circus Board.